ravishastri9/ravishastri9/README.md

 - 🔭 I’m currently working on Java Full_Stack.
 - 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate on Still thinking
-- 🤔 I’m looking for help with Machine Learning
+- 🤔 I’m looking for help with Java and React.
-- 💬 Ask me about Python, SQl, HTML
+- 💬 Ask me about Python, SQl, HTML.
 - 📫 How to reach me: Twitter - [@Shastri](https://twitter.com/ravisha15749806)
 - 😄 Pronouns: HE/HIS
 - ⚡ Fun fact: If I could have any superpower, it would be THOR.